Linguistic Semantics Lab (LiSLab)

 Welcome to the Linguistic Semantics Lab (LiSLab) at Boston University!

-We use a variety of methods, including targeted comparative fieldwork across a broad sample of languages, in-depth field studies of particular languages, corpus-based methods, and experimental methods including picture selection, truth/validity judgments, and eye-tracking (in collaboration with other labs).
+We use a variety of methods, including targeted comparative fieldwork across a broad sample of languages, in-depth field studies of particular languages, corpus-based methods, and experimental methods.

 For more information, click on the tabs above.